 After you have wounded your rose cutting or slips, brush the wounded ends with a rooting hormone or solution.
 This speeds up the rooting process.

-It was recommended to me by a local Rose Society member that roots hundreds of roses each year.
+It was recommended to me by a local Rose Society member who roots hundreds of roses each year.

 Mix up a growing medium of 1/3 perlite and 2/3 potting soil.
-Get a non pre-fertilized mix.
+Make sure the potting soil you use does not have fertilizer in it.

-My friend loves to use clean play sand or builders sand.
+My friend loves to use clean horticultural sand.
 She has successfully rooted cuttings and slips for over 50 years.
 Sand works great too.

 (See below for a more updated variation I use also)